cph-sodas/cph-sodas.github.io/docs/server/setup.md

 #### zsh

-In this step of the guide, we will take you throw setting up zsh as your default shell, and installing oh-my-zsh
+In this step of the guide, we will take you throw setting up zsh as your default shell, and installing starship as your prompt.

 ##### Building from source